geo-data/cesium-terrain-builder/docker/README.md

     mkdir /data/tiles && terrain-build -o /data/tiles /data/source.tiff

 You should now have the tiles available on your host system in `/tmp/tiles`.

-Note that the image tagged `latest` represents the latest Cesium Terrain Builder code *at the time the image was built*.